Session 3 of Homosexuality & Transgender Identity: A Bible Study

 Explain that, again, you have to look somewhere other than these verses to determine that.
 They simply don’t talk about the phenomenon at all.
 These verses only speak in general terms about gender, sexuality, or even the way life began, in order to teach some fundamental principles that apply generally to all people.
 They don’t get into exact scientific detail about every part of how life began or about gender diversity or sexual orientation.

-Remember what we learned happened to Martin Luther, the pope, and John Calvin during the Renaissance when they tried to treat the bible as a science book: They condemned as heretics folks who found scientific evidence that the earth circles the sun, not the sun the earth.
-They did this because the bible did not directly describe the earth circling the sun, but used poetic language about the sun rising and setting.
+Remember what we learned happened to Martin Luther, the pope, and John Calvin during the Renaissance when they tried to treat the Bible as a science book: They condemned as heretics folks who found scientific evidence that the earth circles the sun, not the sun the earth.
+They did this because the Bible did not directly describe the earth circling the sun, but used poetic language about the sun rising and setting.
 They made fools of themselves, because that wasn’t really what God was ever saying.
-Something similar could happen to us if we out-and-out condemned ideas such as evolution, same-sex relationships or transgenderism because they are not explicitly described here in Genesis 1 & 2.
+Something similar could happen to us if we out-and-out condemned ideas such as evolution, same-sex relationships or transgender identity because they are not explicitly described here in Genesis 1 & 2.
 God’s silence in Genesis 1 & 2 only means we have to look elsewhere for these answers, not that the things God does not describe are wrong.

 Ask: If Genesis 1 & 2 don’t tell us directly whether same-sex behavior is right or wrong – and whether or not being transgender or intersex is alright – does it give us any principles that can we can use to figure out how to apply what we learn about these phenomenon elsewhere?
 Taken together with what we now know about sexuality and gender from science, what lessons can Genesis 1 & 2 teach us?